-3.2 XRT data reduction, the soft-X-ray light curve & variability
+3.2 XRT data reduction, the soft-X-ray light curve and variability

 The Swift XRT observations started with a 500 s observation in Photon Counting (PC) mode.
-The XRT detected faint hard X-ray emission at day 4 (Darnley et al. 2016b).
-A significant increase in X-ray counts below 1 keV was detected on Jan.
-27, only six days after discovery.
-This indicated the emergence of the supersoft X-ray source (SSS) emission - a phase that had never been observed before for this nova.5
+The XRT-detected faint hard X-ray emission at day 4 (Darnley et al. 2016b).
+A significant increase in X-ray counts below 1 keV was detected on January 27, only 6 d after discovery.
+This indicated the emergence of the supersoft X-ray source (SSS) emission - a phase that had never been observed before for this nova.

 The XRT data were processed and analysed using the standard HEASOFT tools and most up-to-date calibration files.
-All the X-ray data were collected in PC mode, and grades 0-12 were analysed for both the light-curves and spectra.
-No pile-up was evident at any time, so a circular region was used to extract the source counts, with the radius changing from 10 to 15 pixels (1 pixel $\equiv 2.^{\prime\prime}36$) depending on the brightness of the source.
+All the X-ray data were collected in PC mode, and grades 0-12 were analysed for both the light curves and spectra.
+No pile-up was evident at any time, so a circular region was used to extract the source counts, with the radius changing from 10 to 15 pixels (1 pixel $\equiv$ 2.36 arcsec) depending on the brightness of the source.